jatupon-wiseboq/full-stack-blend/README.md

 8. From Staging Branch, enter "staging".
 9. From Endpoint, enter "https://localhost".

+## Restoring malformed project files from regular updates

+Because we often release regular updates on stackblend.org, which right now is version 1.13.
+If you preferred one that you were working with, please run the editor cloned from the releases of full-stack-blend instead.
+Where you may find out the current version that you are using from README.md file.

+You might also reset the project files by cloning a boilerplate from the releases with the same version as the editor.
+Copy only project.stackblend file from your old project to the new one, open it using the editor and navigate to each of pages, components, and popups.

 ## Questions?

 For any questions, please send an email to [jatupon@softenstorm.com](mailto:jatupon@softenstorm.com).